drubin/presentations/2018/ci-cd-meetup-berlin-accelerate-pipeline/index.md

   * How to deal with exceptions
 ---
 class: center, middle
-### Treat Gitlab as a product not a tool
+### Treat Gitlab as a product/service not a tool.
 ---
-class: middle
 ## Gitlab Auto Devops

 1. **Magical Moment**
   * Check!
 Winning
+--

 2. **Training Wheels**
   * Okish...
+--

 3. **Profesional**
   * Failed
   * Didn't exsist when I did this
   * Limited custom configuration
   * All or nothing approach
   * Not production ready
+---
+class: center, middle
+## So what then?
 ---
 ### Simple Node Application